Skip to main content

 • Scan of a passport photograph.

-During the second step of enrollment (after being admitted), original documents must be delivered to Student Mobility Division:
+During the second step of enrollment (after being admitted), original documents must be delivered to Incoming Students and Staff Mobility Division:

 • Secondary school-leaving certificate or/and high school diploma & Transcript of Records entitling to start higher education, with an Apostille or legalized in the country of issue,

-• Sworn translation of the diploma & Transcript of Records and exams results into Polish or English, unless it's already in Polish or English,
+• Sworn translation of the certifiate/diploma & Transcript of Records & exams results into Polish or English, unless they're already in Polish or English,

-• Proof of the tuition fee payment for the first semester of studies (if you pay for studies),
+• Proof of the tuition fee payment for the first semester of studies (if applicable),

 • Copy of health insurance valid in Poland,

-• Signed ‘Provisions concerning processing of personal data of candidates for admission, students in all degree programmes, and doctoral students’,
+• Signed ‘Provisions concerning processing of personal data of candidates for admission, students in all degree programmes, and doctoral students’ (part of the Application Form),

 • Candidates under 18 must attach parents'/legal guardians' consent for a minor to pursue their studies at Lodz University of Technology.